7 Reasons Lawyers Are Unhappy & How To Improve Their Happiness

 Symptoms of compassion fatigue include emotional and physical exhaustion, anger, irritability, addiction to mood-enhancing drugs, career burnout, and impaired judgment.

 Compassion fatigue can cause an existential crisis when everything in their career and life seems to look meaningless.
-Some lawyers, for this reason, the profession much sooner than expected.
+Some lawyers, for this reason, leave the profession much sooner than expected.

 How Can Lawyer Happiness Be Improved?